gizinski-jacek/ToDo-List-project/README.md

 # ToDo-List-project

-An attempt at making ToDo application for keeping track of things to do.
+An attempt at making ToDo application for keeping track of your plans.

-###### This project is being worked on right now, expect minor and major changes.
+###### This project is not yet fully finished, it still requires some polish and maybe few functionalities.